-Supply Chain Quarterly is the work of a team of award-winning journalists with decades of experience reporting and writing on supply chain topics.
+Supply Chain Xchange is the work of a team of award-winning journalists with decades of experience reporting and writing on supply chain topics.

 THE BUSINESS TEAM

 Susan Lougee, AGiLE Business Media & Event’s Finance Director, joined us in 2015.
 With seven years under her belt, she has helped us navigate the ever-evolving world of finance and works hard to keep our clients and staff happy.
 In her downtime, she enjoys being with her family and friends and taking long walks on any beach.
 Fall is her favorite season as she is an avid fan of the NFL.

 Maria Mac Donald, Director of Client Success.
 While wearing many hats for AGiLE Business Media & Events, Maria has the pleasure of working closely with both the publisher and the sales team, helping to keep things organized and running smoothly.
 Maria’s attitude is the glass is always half full (preferably with a nice cabernet).
 She enjoys laughing, kettlebell workouts, and live music—although if, by chance, she was stranded on a desert island with, say, Mitch, she would find a way to lose the Zappa music and replace it with some Don Henley.

 Keisha Capitola, Director of Creative Services/Production Manager, has extensive experience in business publication design.
 When not conceptualizing another innovative and engaging illustration idea for third-party logistics providers, she can be found managing her family’s stable of 20 American Quarter Horses and competing at horse shows nationwide.
 Keisha adores her rambunctious toy poodle, strawberry ice cream, and mixed media collage.
 Still getting used to Southern living, she refuses to add the word “y’all” to her vernacular, but enjoys sipping sweet tea on the veranda.